AustinMontoya/todos-player-service/README.md

 ### `POST /players/:id/completed_todos`

 Adds a todo to the list of completed todos for the player and rewards them with a small amount of experience.
 If the new xp total is greater than the required amount for the next level, the level will be increased.
-For example, if the player is level 1 (requires 100XP to level 2) and has 90XP, calling this method will increase the level to 2.
+For example, if the player is level 1 (requires 100XP to level 2) and has 90XP, calling this method will increase the level to 2 and reset the XP back to 0.

 **Params**
 ```json